 Figure 2: Effect of resource limitation on plant growth and traits.
 Comparison of total biomass (a), shoot biomass (b), root biomass (c), number of leaves (d), number of tillers (e), leaf nitrogen concentration (f), root:shoot ratio (g), root length (h), and root area (i) between the R+ (blue) and the R- (red) treatments.
 Only pure stand data were used, and trait values were summed per Rhizotube® (except for leaf N for which we averaged trait values per Rhizotube®).
 Points and error bars represent the mean ± standard deviation.
 The number of observations in each treatment is reported below each violin plot.
 Symbols above the plots represent the significance of the treatment effect (*: p < 0.05, **: p < 0.01, ***: p < 0.001, complete analysis of variance is reported in Supplementary Table 4).

 Figure 3: Effect of resource limitation on interactions between varieties.
 Comparison of Relative Yield Total (RYT) indices on total biomass (a), shoot biomass (b), and root biomass (c) between the R+ (blue) and the R- (red) treatments.
 Points and error bars represent the mean ± standard deviation.
 The number of observations in each treatment is reported below each violin plot.
 Symbols above violins represent the significance of a two-sided t-test testing if the mean RYT within treatment is significantly different from 1 (***: p < 0.001).
-ANOVAs testing the significance of treatment effect on RYTs are reported in Supplementary Table 5).
+ANOVAs testing the significance of treatment effect on RYTs are reported in Supplementary Table 5.

+Figure 4: Effect of resource limitation on complementarity and selection effects.
+Comparison of complementarity effects (CE) and selection effects (SE) on total biomass (a, b), shoot biomass (c, d), and root biomass (e, f) between the R+ (blue) and the R- (red) treatments.
+Points and error bars represent the mean ± standard deviation.
+The number of observations in each treatment is reported below each violin plot.
+Symbols above violins represent the significance of a two-sided t-test testing if the mean biodiversity effect within treatment is significantly different from 0 (***: p < 0.001, **: p < 0.01).
+ANOVAs testing the significance of treatment effect on biodiversity effects are reported in Supplementary Table 6.

-Figure 4: Relationships between the trait composition of the mixtures and their performance.
+Figure 5: Relationships between the trait composition of the mixtures and their performance.
 Standardized effects of traits on mixture RYTs measured on total biomass in the R+ treatment (a), and R- treatment (b).
 Backward model selection was performed on a full model with RYT as the response variable and all trait means and differences as explanatory variables.
-Based on AICC, the top-ten models were retained to compute model-averaged estimates reported on the left side of the panels with their 95% unconditional confidence intervals (Supplementary Table 6).
+Based on AICC, the top-ten models were retained to compute model-averaged estimates reported on the left side of the panels with their 95% unconditional confidence intervals (Supplementary Table 7).
 Empty symbols represent trait differences and filled symbols represent trait means.
 The relative importance of the variables are reported on the right side of the panels and can be interpreted as the probability that the variable appears in the best model.
 Hatched bars represent trait differences and filled bars represent trait means.
 Colours refer to the type of traits, with aboveground traits and belowground traits represented in green and brown, respectively.
 Adjusted R-squared averaged across the top-ten models (Radj2) are also reported.